Skip to content

 Whether to log text messages also as HTML.
 That has the advantage of interactive visualization of the value at different epochs and preserving whitespace formatting.

-• kwargs (dict[str, Any], default: {} ) –
+• kwargs (Any, default: {} ) –

-Additional keyword arguments passed to wandb.init().
+Additional keyword arguments passed to wandb.init(), for example:

 Source code in minnt/loggers/wandb_logger.py